Thomas Hynes (fisherman): Defiance of the Bait Act

 In 1891, Hynes rose to prominence in Newfoundland when he was a ringleader in the defiance of the ill-fated Newfoundland Bait Act.
 These were laws passed in Newfoundland to try to control the sale of bait to French fishermen, and later to Canadian and American fishermen.
 These laws ultimately were detrimental to Newfoundland fishermen and their families as they were unable to sell their bait to these groups.
 This led to mass poverty of the families of inshore fishermen In the spring of 1891, militarized government ships with several constables blocked the entrance to Fortune Bay and St. Pierre preventing the fishermen to set sail and sell their bait to foreign entities.
-Despite this dangerous illegal move, local vessels ring leaded by Thomas Hynes "ran the blockade" and pushed past the authorities.
+Despite this dangerous illegal move, local vessels ring led by Thomas Hynes "ran the blockade" and pushed past the authorities.
 At the height of the movement in April 1891, 130 schooners with their fish loaded and ready for sale, defied the blockade.